SanjithRagulV/OpenLab/README.md

 Libraries Used:Python,Flask,HTML,BeautifulSoup,URLlib,Graphviz

-SETUP:
-install all these libraries and give flask run
+SETUP: Install all these libraries and do flask run